 “I received a bag of donated yarn.
 There were lots of smaller pieces, and I had some plastic canvas.
 I decided to combine them and make a plastic canvas cross to put in each of my Operation Christmas Child shoebox gifts.
 So far I I’ve made over 300.
 It’s such a great way to use up those bits of yarn.” – Kathleen

 It is much less expensive to cut your own cross shapes from large sheets of plastic canvas.
-But you can purchase already cut cross shapes as well.
+But you can also purchase already cut cross shapes!
+EASY PEASY!
 Here is a 10 pack from Amazon.
 You might like to try that to see if you do enjoy the craft!

 Take one sheet of plastic canvas.
 It is a rectangle.
 Cut it lengthwise into 3 sections, 22 squares by 90 squares. (not inches!)
 Once you cut – what is left on each side are little plastic “stems”.
 Trim them off so each side is relatively smooth.

 Finally, take each of your smaller rectangles and cut out your cross shape.
 Follow the template directions below.

 This process can get a little confusing.
 Once you have cut out your first cross, the rest is a little easier.
 Fortunately, Kathleen and her friend Marie developed a Youtube Video just for US!
 I think it is so much easier to learn while watching someone – don’t you?
 The video is very small to see the exact measurements.
 Keep my post bookmarked because after seeing the video you will want to come back to these measurement templates.

 Stitching and Finishing: